 Where emeralds come from

 Today, most emeralds come from South America (Columbia and Brazil) or Africa (Zambia and Zimbabwe), although there are other smaller deposits in Asia.
 Historically, Columbia is the most important source, and most of the finest emeralds in the world are Columbian.
-In the kunsthistorisches museum in Vienna is this most amazing example, a 2860 carat emerald, where two crystals grew into each other.
+In the kunsthistorisches museum in Vienna is a most amazing example, a 2860 carat emerald, where two crystals grew into each other.

 What to look for in an emerald